 From 6 April 2020, most private sector companies that engage limited company contractors, whether directly or via an agency, become responsible for determining the tax status (known as ‘IR35’) of those assignments.
-Preparing for IR35 is going to be a major exercise for businesses with large numbers of contractors and therefore, forward planning is essential for mitigating the resulting costs, risks and disruption.
+Preparing for IR35 is a major exercise for businesses with large numbers of contractors and therefore, careful planning is essential for mitigating the resulting costs, risks and disruption.

-Many organisations, however, are facing barriers in addressing the issue and are not achieving a state of ‘readiness’.
+However, many organisations have faced barriers in addressing the issue and have struggled with achieving a state of ‘readiness’.
 This is largely due to a lack of project ownership and centralisation, insufficient knowledge of IR35, the changes, impact and commercial implications.

-Furthermore, one of the key challenges is down to businesses having to prepare for IR35 without seeing the final legislation and HMRC’s associated guidance.
-However, there is no reason why organisations cannot continue to utilise contract workers assuming that the supply chain is engaged, the contract is solid and the employment status assessment has been conducted correctly.
+What we can be sure of is that contract hiring is not dead.
+Particularly in light of the chaos and uncertainty surrounding COVID-19.
+Never has leaning on a flexible workforce been more needed than in the landscape of today.
+Irespective of the IR35 reform, there is no reason why organisations cannot continue to utilise contract workers assuming that the supply chain is engaged, the contract is solid and the employment status assessment has been conducted correctly.

 1. IR35 legislation has been in place since 2000